jupyterhub/jupyterhub/docs/source/reference/sharing.md

 Share codes are much like shares, except:

 1. they don't associate with specific users
-2. they can be used by more than one user (i.e. send one invite email to several recipients)
+2. they can be used multiple times, by more than one user (i.e. send one invite email to several recipients)
 3. they expire (default: 1 day)
+4. they can only be accepted by individual users, not groups

 ### Creating share codes